JohanHorsmans/cds-language-exam-2021/assignment_3/README.md

 <!-- METHODS -->
 ## Methods

 The problem of this assignment relates to mangling and processing date-time-data and calculating rolling sentiment scores for a large text corpus.
-I use pandas to convert the data to date-time format and arrange them in chronological order.
-To reduce run-time, I carry out the analysis on a subset of 100.000 randomly sampled headlnes.
-I use SpaCy text blob to calculate the sentiment-score for the headlines.
-I batch the data together with a batch-size of 500 to make the analysis run faster.
+I used pandas to convert the data to date-time format and arrange the headlines in chronological order.
+To reduce run-time, I carried out the analysis on a subset of 100.000 randomly sampled headlnes.
+I used SpaCy text blob to calculate the sentiment-score for the headlines.
+After this, I batched the data together with a batch-size of 500 to make the analysis run faster.
 I then calculate mean sentiment score for each week and month and plot the scores in two separate graphs (see _discussion of results_).
 Lastly, the script also writes a csv-file named _"sentiment.csv"_ with the score for each individual headline.

 <!-- HOW TO RUN -->
 ## How to run